sm00thb00th/bash-dev-enviro/README.md

 # bash-dev-enviro

 ° For Debian GNU/Linux with systemd. version 0.01

-° Syntaxcheck with "pychecker", "perl -wc" and "shellcheck".
+° Syntaxcheck with "pychecker", "perl -wc" and "shellcheck"

-° Restart Server's.
+° Restart Server's

 ° Customizable Scripts